 - Service #5 – Remediation and Support: WTT’s Tax team will remediate any failed payslip audit ensuring either ongoing compliance or removal from the PSL and are on hand at all times with the legal helpline that is built into the pricing.

 All services are optional and included in the standard pricing model.
 So, if there is a service you do not need it is entirely up to you.

 For the question posed earlier in this article- “What internal documents do you have on file to prove to HMRC we have processes to prevent the facilitation of tax evasion”?

 With SafeRec and WTT here is your answer:

 “We commissioned WTT, a regulated law firm, to undertake a risk assessment on our supply chain.
 Then, they worked with our board to establish a Criminal Finances Act Policy based on their findings.
-They then implemented an ongoing testing system to ensure compliance throughout our organisation.
 Once we were aware of the risk, we use SafeRec to undertake Umbrella Due Diligence on our providers.
 Additionally, the payslip of every single one of our workers is audited every week and we receive a copy of each payslip audit report.
 We have a copy of all these documents on file if needed”